This post was co-authored with Logan Chipkin.

 Technological innovation increases the productive capacity of a given employee, which increases his bargaining power.
 Innovation cannot be coerced into existence.
 Rather, it must be created.

-You could file a claim with a private arbitrator (which already exist).
-There could be private reviewers of companies and products (which already exist).
+You could file a claim with private arbitrators (who already exist).
+There could be private reviewers of companies and products (who already exist).
 There’s a market opportunity for competition to discourage fraud.
 And so on.
 Conversely, the government is the reason we have corporations that get the government to enforce regulations to make it harder for others to enter their market and compete.
 A libertarian society would be better equipped to deal with fraud, and there would exist no institutionalized discrimination against business.

 Freedom and helping others are not mutually exclusive.
 And again, people are free to help each other in libertarian societies.
 Helping others when you want to and can: great.
 Being forced to help others whether you want to or not: evil.